mkirchner/pptufte/README.md

 ### Buttons

+* Create slide:
-* Create slide: this creates a new slide using a slightly adjusted contrast.
+    * this creates a new slide using a slightly adjusted contrast.
+* Make canvas:
-* Make canvas: this either creates a new canvas text box on the active slide or makes the selected textbox a canvas text box.
+    * this either creates a new canvas text box on the active slide or makes the selected textbox a canvas text box.
 In both cases, the canvas text box is placed below the lowermost known canvas element.
+* Make title:
-* Make title: creates a new title text box or makes the selected text box a title box.
+    * creates a new title text box or makes the selected text box a title box.
+* Make subtitle:
-* Make subtitle: creates a new subtitle text box or makes the selected text box a subtitle box.
+    * creates a new subtitle text box or makes the selected text box a subtitle box.
-* Make margin note: creates a new margin note from highlighted text (empty if no highlighting present) or makes the selected text box a margin note.
+* Make margin note:
+    * creates a new margin note from highlighted text (empty if no highlighting present) or makes the selected text box a margin note.
-* Make referenced margin note: creates a new margin note from highlighted text and inserts a reference at the beginning of the selection.
+* Make referenced margin note:
+    * creates a new margin note from highlighted text and inserts a reference at the beginning of the selection.
-* Make canvas figure: formats an existing image/figure to fit the canvas (in width) and adds a figure caption.
+* Make canvas figure:
+    * formats an existing image/figure to fit the canvas (in width) and adds a figure caption.
 Also reformats a group of object & caption to fit the canvas
-* Make margin figure: same as a canvas figure, only for the margin.
+* Make margin figure:
+    * same as a canvas figure, only for the margin.
-* Autolayout canvas elements: converts all selected elements to canvas elements and aligns them top-down on the canvas.
+* Autolayout canvas elements:
+    * converts all selected elements to canvas elements and aligns them top-down on the canvas.
-* (Autolayout margin) (TODO)

 ### Configuring ppTufte